 As a state-owned company, Codelco has often been in a tug-of-war with the government over its investment budget.
 Of about $100bn in profits that Codelco has transferred to the state since it was nationalized in 1971, only $4bn has been returned back to the miner.

 The mining company is undergoing a massive transformation, trying to maintain profits from the world's largest open-pit copper mine, Chuquicamata, by extending operations underground.
-At the same time, plans call for turning the world's largest underground mine, El Teniente, into an open pit operation.
+As part of this trend, the company is looking to expand its El Teniente mine, the world's largest underground operation.

 Copper accounts for 60% of Chile's exports and 15% of gross domestic product.